jackv-murray/lastfm-scrobble-analysis/reproducibility/mage_orchestration.md

 Now we'll build the pipeline in Mage, an open-source pipeline tool with orchestration, transformation and integration features.
 Mage separates each distinct phase of a pipeline into testable and reusable blocks of code and has a hybrid development environment, with an interactive GUI.

+We'll extract the data from the API and perform some basic cleaning before loading it into GCS.

 ## Starting Mage

 Either use the mage-ai folder I include or alternatively clone the quick-start repo